CivicActions/ssp-toolkit/docs/controls/CM.md

 > Security control type: Hybrid

-### Part a)

-#### LINCS specific control or LINCS Responsibility
+#### Drupal specific control support

-CivicActions reviews and updates baseline configurations for lincs.ed.gov at least annually, as an integral part of information system component installations, upgrades and maintenance.
+CivicActions reviews and updates baseline configurations for the system at least annually, when requested by the Program Owner or required by law, and as an integral part of information system component installations, upgrades and maintenance.

-### Part b)

-#### LINCS specific control or LINCS Responsibility

-Review of the CM baselines for the LINCS system is conducted and approved by the DKAN Engineering team.
-Any changes made to the production environment are approved prior to deployment by the LINCS CCB.
-Changes that may require updates to the baseline configuration for the lincs.ed.gov application include:
+Review of the CM baselines for the system is conducted and approved by CivicActions Development.
+Any changes made to the production environment are approved prior to deployment by the CCB or agile scrum process.
+Changes that may require updates to the baseline configuration for the application include:

 * Significant upgrades or changes to applications or database software